fahzee1/slicer/README.md

 navigate to the image series page.
 Click the "add" button, and upload one of the sample zip-archives containing DICOM files.

 You should see it in the "home" page of the site (e.g. 127.0.0.1:8000/).

-## Overview

 There should be one row for each archive you uploaded.
 The "View" link in the table doesn't do anything.

+## Overview

-In this challenge your job is to create a simple 3D-image-slice viewer.
+In this challenge your job is to create a simple 3D-image-slice viewer, and link it to these dead links in the image series table.

 ## Part I - Create Slices